RKeelan/Website/src/pages/stories.md

 * "Disposal of Non-Conforming Product" in [The Arcanist](https://thearcanist.io/disposal-of-non-conforming-product-479218d48ba7), June 1st, 2018.
 	* A story about a Quality Incident.
-		* Okay, okay, it’s way more than a Quality Incident.
+		* Okay, okay, it's way more than a Quality Incident.
 	* About 900 words.

 * "[Piecework Hangman](/s/piecework-hangman.html)" in Daily Science Fiction, May 14th, 2018.
-	* A story about an honest man and his day’s work.
+	* A story about an honest man and his day's work.
-	About 500 words.
+	* About 500 words.

 ## 2016

 * "[I Change Therefore I Am](/s/i-change-therefore-i-am.html)" in AE Micro 2016, May 2nd, 2016.
 	* A story about the perils of giving commit access to your source code repository.
 	* About 200 words.